ForkIt369/DUSA_iDAO/asset_structure.md

    - Create or improve assets
    - Submit for verification
    - Earn BITS and DATs for your contributions
+   - Participate in $REGRET Roulette for additional rewards

 4. **Participate in governance**:
    - Vote on proposals